UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 ### You MUST document how to raise an issue with your API

-It's important to document how to raise an issue with your API, this not only helps your consumers with debugging or raising concerns, but enabled a feedback loop with your users.
+It's important to document how to raise an issue with your API, this not only helps your consumers with debugging or raising concerns, but enables a feedback loop with your users.

 ### You MUST document information on rate limits